It's a New Day in Public Health.

-The 2007 National Asthma Education and Prevention Program Expert Panel Report 3 Guidelines for the Diagnosis and Management of Asthma uses the severity of asthma classification below, with features of asthma severity divided into three charts to reflect classification in different age groups (0-4 y, 5-11 y, and 12 y and older).
+The 2007 National Asthma Education and Prevention Program Expert Panel Report 3 Guidelines for the Diagnosis and Management of Asthma uses the severity of asthma.
+Classification of asthma severity is divided into three charts to reflect classification in different age groups (0-4 y, 5-11 y, and 12 y and older).
 Classification includes: intermittent asthma, mild persistent asthma, moderate persistent asthma, and severe persistent asthma.

 New Updates to Federal Guidelines on Asthma Management 2020